cressie176/blog/_posts/2024-04-17-prisma-and-the-naivety-of-crowds.md

 Given the likelihood of accidentally undefined values in Node.js applications, even with the compile time protection of TypeScript, the potential consequence of this design decision is terrifying.
 The issue was reported in July 2023 and Prisma's developers [agree the behaviour is dangerous](https://github.com/prisma/prisma/issues/20169#issuecomment-1631760913), but have no plans to address it.
 Prisma's `updateMany` suffers from the same problem.

 This is not the first time a Prisma design decision has surprised me.
 When I first evaluated Prisma I was surprised that transactions appeared to be an afterthought.
 Instead of beginning a transaction, executing some code, and committing or rolling back the transaction, Prisma took a batch query approach like the Redis [MULTI](https://redis.io/docs/latest/commands/multi/) command.
 Batch queries have the major limitation that all statements must be determined in advance and cannot be conditionally performed based on the result of a previous query.
-Prisma added a traditional transaction API by way of a preview feature in v2.29.0, which has been generally available since v4.7.0 but I still find it bewildering that transactions were not better supported from the start.
+Prisma [added a transaction API by way of a preview feature in v2.29.0, which has been generally available since v4.7.0 but I still find it bewildering that transactions were not better supported from the start.
 Prisma also lacks support for transparent transaction management, which other ORMs achieve through [AsyncLocalStorage](https://nodejs.org/api/async_context.html) and [cls](https://www.npmjs.com/package/cls).
 Based on [this discussion](https://github.com/prisma/prisma/issues/5729) I am unsure if the Prisma developers understand the concept of transparent transaction management and its benefits.

 Then there was [this damning article](https://codedamn.com/news/product/dont-use-prisma) posted in April 2023 by Mehul Mohan of Codedamn, highlighting Prisma's poor performance, largely but not exclusively due to Prisma's reliance on application-level joins.
 Prisma added a [preview feature](https://www.prisma.io/blog/prisma-orm-now-lets-you-choose-the-best-join-strategy-preview) in February 2024 allowing the choice of application-level or database-level joins, but once again, I find the original design decision to eschew database-level joins in favour of application-level ones bizarre.